 Immigrant workers are protected against retaliation.

-- All workers, regardless of immigration status, are protected against retaliation under most labor laws.
+- All workers are protected against retaliation under most labor laws.

 - Your employer may not take negative action against you because you challenge violations of your workplace rights.